 Aiming high is great.
 However, honesty with yourself is more important.
 You should differentiate your dreams from reality, otherwise you’ll harm your strategy planning process and get disappointed in yourself.

-Becoming an entrepreneur in 2019 means you have to overcome your perfectionism sometimes.
+Becoming an entrepreneur means you have to overcome your perfectionism sometimes.

 One good tip is to sort out and put a dividing line between the short and long term goals of the business.

 Instead of aiming at the further dreamlike plans, break the strategy into smaller goals and achieve them.
 It’ll make time management much more profitable.

 The tips are all very useful, yet nothing is as beneficial for business development as practice.
 You’re gonna make choices and decisions — both good and bad, but making them itself is an important step.
 So go ahead and dive into work and help your business thrive and grow.

 Things were so much simpler in the past.
 Now the time ⌛ has changed.
 Find out the core tips 👍 on successfully marketing your business online in 2018.